 Ensure that access is available to fit the flue spigot, flue adaptor and flue connection pipes subsequent to fitting the unit in its final position.
 To achieve this it may be necessary to fit an inspection hatch in the chimney structure above or to the side of the unit.

-Fit the stove in position so that the back of the glass frame is flush with the wall.
+Fit the stove in position so that the edge of the shell is flush with the wall on both sides.

 Complete the flue installation sealing all joints with appropriate fire cement.